manteaux/.github/profile/README.md

 We believe everyone should get a fair say in all actions.
 If they believe X might be better than the proposed Y and come with valid reasonings and criticisms, their word should be taken at face value and not be taken for granted.

-Once any organization locks up who gets a say is when the public is no longer who they're target is, instead it becomes investors and stockholders.
+Once any organization locks up who gets a say is when the public is no longer who their target is, instead it becomes investors and stockholders.